 With our hospitals stretched to the limits caring for Coronavirus victims, our healthcare professionals are not equipped to respond to the inevitable seasonal tick bite occurrences.
 Now is the time to prepare and plan – deer ticks are already out, and they’re right in your own backyard.

-Not only are ticks disgusting, but also a serious health threat as well.
+Not only are ticks disgusting, but they can also cause a serious health threat as well.
 Tick-borne diseases (TBDs) are either endemic (established) or emerging in many parts of the United States and Canada.

 Although the Northeast and upper Midwest are hotbeds for Borrelia burgdorferi, the causative disease agent for tick-transmitted Lyme disease, anaplasmosis, ehrlichiosis babesiosis and other pathogens are also prevalent in Maine as well as a growing number of states in the U.S.